widhalmt/vagrant-elastic/README.md

 This capability is the main reason why some cluster tweaks in `elasticsearch.yml` are missing.

+### Logstash configuration ###

+You can change the configuration in the `logstash-indexer` directory.
+This directory is mounted into the boxes and Logstash will automatically reload new configuration after changes.

 ## Connecting ##

 You can use `vagrant ssh elastic01` to log in to the main node.